-History: Curriculum & Instruction
+History and Background: Curriculum & Instruction

 The U.S. education system has changed dramatically since the first settlers came to this country.
 Initially, students were taught the skills they needed, such as reading, writing and math, at home or in small groups.
 However, the first free public school opened in 1635 in Boston, educating boys on such topics as Latin and Greek.